shoeffner/mthesis/src/conclusion.md

 perform a raycast from the pupils onto modeled eye balls.
 This would resolve an error which likely occurs in the current model: By not projecting the pupil centers properly onto the eyeball, they are likely displaced in relation to their true position.
-The effect is visualized in @fig:failedprojection using a 2D
+The effect is visualized in \Cref{fig:failedprojection} using a 2D
 simplification: It can easily be seen that even slight variations of a few millimeters from the correct $p_0$ can lead to huge errors on the screen.
 \begin{figure}